laggron42/Laggrons-Dumb-Cogs/docs/tournaments.rst

 *   The streamer has access to the channels, so that they can also communicate with the players.

-This was tested with tournaments up to 256 players, and I can personnaly confirm this makes the organizers' job way easier.
+This was tested with tournaments up to 256 players, and I can personally confirm this makes the organizers' job way easier.

 ^^^^^^^^^^^^^^^^^^